huaminghuangtw/Evergreen-Notes/Permanent-Notes/Information Overwhelm.md

 			* [The Lindy Library](The%20Lindy%20Effect.md)
 			* [Brain Attic](Brain%20Attic.md)
 		* Study history to predict the future
-			* It's all just history repeating itself (Historic Recurrence).
+			* It’s all just history repeating itself (Historic Recurrence).
 			* Humans tend to repeat the mistakes humans make.
 			* _“History never repeats itself.
 Man always does.” ― Voltaire_
 	* Remember: _Information_ and _knowledge_ are two different things!